vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 [^11]: "Data" includes random RTL designs, gate-level netlists, PPA estimates, instruction traces and so forth: the "corpus" of computer architecture.

+Astute readers will note that Reddi's "Architecture 2.0" is just a ripoff of Andrej Karpathy's ["Software 2.0"](https://karpathy.medium.com/software-2-0-a64152b37c35).
+But recently, at [YC's "AI Startup School"](https://events.ycombinator.com/ai-sus), Karpathy presented his talk, [Software Is Changing (Again)](https://www.youtube.com/watch?v=LCEmiRjPEtQ), where he coined "Software 3.0"!

+{{ gallery(images=[
+  "software_30-1.png",
+  "software_30-2.png"
+], popout=true, caption="Karpathy's slides on Software 3.0")
+}}

+So, Prof. Reddi, Architecture 2.0 has already been superseded!
+It should be time for Architecture 3.0: aka "ask the model".

+{{ image(path="arch_20.png", class="inset", caption="The model explains Architecture 2.0 (really should be Architecture 3.0)") }}

+{{ image(path="moonshot.png", class="inset", caption="Architecture 3.0 methodology in practice.
+Ask the model (in a loop).") }}

 <!--
 - An entirely LLM generated website.
 This is the most obscene example.
 - https://www.linkedin.com/posts/vijay-janapa-reddi-63a6a173_agentic-ai-for-computer-systems-design-activity-7371588955328155648-DFKl?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAVUAnMBjBFeQj_67eMIA1E2610ABsluQic